Bunyod-Suvonov/auto-commit/README.md

 Using this tool, you can have an active github commit history in your profile.

 ## Step 1
 Create a private repo, clone it and copy the files in this repo to yours.
-Then optionally, change the script's parameters to your likes.
-Especially `project_dir` variable should be changed if your repo isn't in `$HOME`
+Then adjust the script's parameters to your preferences.
+Especially `project_dir` variable should be changed to the local path to your repo
 ## Step 2
 Add the script to cron's daily tasks:
 ```bash